robjhyndman/robjhyndman.com/seminars/uwa2017/index.md

 2. Repeat the training/test set analysis using "bottom-up" forecasts (set `method="bu"` in the `forecast` function).

-3. Does the ``optimal'' reconciliation method work best here?
+3. Does the "optimal" reconciliation method work best here?

 ### Lab Session 16